works » small chamber ensemble/electroacoustic

 Program Notes:

-Audiogenic epilepsy, extreme puppetry, fricatives on the verge of intelligibility, and a guessing game of identifying who is doing what.
-Based on a poem by Nick Volpert outlining his visceral response to the 2016 United States sociopolitical events, a live amplified quartet duels with an electronic quartet, flickering between harmonious commingling and bouts of grating friction.
+Through club-induced audiogenic epilepsy, extreme puppetry, and vocal fricatives on the verge of intelligibility, this work is a guessing game of who is doing what.
+Based on the 2016 U.S. sociopolitical events, a live amplified quartet duels with an electronic quartet, flickering between harmonious commingling and bouts of grating friction.

 Untitled